mingwu-li/ddae_constructor/README.md

 ## Future work
 The current implementation does not support adaptive mesh.
 Users have to adjust the mesh manually.
-The analytical Jacobian of adjoints for coupling condition is not avaliable currently.
+The analytical Jacobian of adjoints are not avaliable currently.

 ## Questions?
 If you have any questions about the toolbox, including how to use it, and bug report, please reach me at mingwul2@illinois.edu.
 If you have interest in further development of the toolbox and implementation details of the toolbox, I would like to share you formulations and other details.